Red pigments: Vermilion

 Vermilion also has a role in Indian culture.
 Hindu women wear a dab of vermilion on their forehead to indicate they are married.

 Cadmium red

-Cadmium red is a biproduct of zinc ore.
-About half of the cadmium produced in the world has been used used for making batteries for automobiles, and a large part of the other half is used for making a family of bright pigments, including cadmium orange and cadmium yellow.
+Cadmium red is a byproduct of zinc ore.
+About half of the cadmium produced in the world has been used for making batteries for automobiles, and a large part of the other half is used for making a family of bright pigments, including cadmium orange and cadmium yellow.
 It is known for maintaining its brightness.

 Alizarin Crimson

 Alizarin crimson is a vivid red pigment, inclined slightly toward purple, which was most widely used as a dye.
 It came from the Rubia tinctorum plant, commonly known as Madder.
 It has been found on fabrics in ancient Egyptian tombs, and its production in Europe was encouraged by Charlemagne for the early European textile industry.

 Chinese Red

 Chinese red, a bright red color also known as Han Red for the Han dynasty.
-It had the same primary ingredient. vermilion as the western color of that name.
+It had the same primary ingredient as the western color vermilion.
 It was used in China to color murals, architecture, clothing, and especially lacquerware.
-The Empress of China traveled in a red carriages, and wore red costumes.
+The Empress of China traveled in red carriages, and wore red costumes.
 In the Ming dynasty, (1368-1644), the color was featured in all official ceremonies, including sacrificial offerings, weddings, and departures of expeditions.